blimpage/your-pokemon-for-today/README.md

 On the webby end, it uses [Swipebox](https://github.com/brutaldesign/swipebox) for lightboxy stuff, and bits of [jQuery](https://github.com/jquery/jquery) and [Underscore.js](https://github.com/jashkenas/underscore) for added dev functionality.

-On the buildy end, it uses [GraphicsMagick for Node](https://github.com/aheckmann/gm) to generate thumbnails for each illustration, and [gulp](http://gulpjs.com/) (and a whole host of gulp plugins) to rope the whole thing together.
+On the buildy end, it uses [GraphicsMagick for Node](https://github.com/aheckmann/gm) to generate thumbnails for each illustration, [Nunjucks](http://mozilla.github.io/nunjucks) for templating, and [gulp](http://gulpjs.com/) (and a whole host of gulp plugins) to rope the whole thing together.

 It's currently hosted on [Surge](http://surge.sh/) because omg that service is amazing.